icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 ## Changes from Open Energy

-This access control specification is a simplification of access control within Open Energy, designed
+This access control specification is a simplification of Open Energy's access control.
+Open Energy was designed for one-to-many data products, requiring the flexibility to describe individual access control designed for many-to-many data sharing.

 ## Example